els0r/goProbe/README.md

 #### Logging

-goProbe has flexible logging capabilities.
-It uses the `Logger` interface from third-party package [log](https://github.com/els0r/log), which is compatible with most third-party logging frameworks.
-Hence, other loggers can be injected into goProbe.

-The default configuration has goProbe log to syslog with level "info".
+The default configuration has goProbe log to console with level "info".
 The config blocks looks as follows:

 ```
 "logging" : {
-    "destination" : "console", // will write log messages to stdout/stderr
+    "encoding" : "console", // will write log messages to stdout/stderr
     "level" : "debug"       // more verbose logging
 }
 ```

-Changes to the logging configuration require a _restart_ of goProbe.
+Changes to the logging configuration require a *restart* of goProbe.

 #### API

 By default, goProbe spawns a command-and-control HTTP API server.
 For more information on the capabilities of the API, see [API documentation](./pkg/api/README.md).

 The API itself is configured via the following parameters:

 ```
 "api" : {
     "host" : "localhost",